syahrulrmdhon/dreamcubes/README.md

 Cookies are small files which are stored on a user's computer.
 They are designed to hold a modest amount of data specific to a particular client and website, and can be accessed either by the web server or the client computer.
 This allows the server to deliver a page tailored to a particular user, or the page itself can contain some script which is aware of the data in the cookie and so is able to carry information from one visit to the website (or related site) to the next.

 localStorage and sessionStorage are relatively new APIs (meaning, not all legacy browsers will support them) and are near identical (both in APIs and capabilities) with the sole exception of persistence. sessionStorage (as the name suggests) is only available for the duration of the browser session (and is deleted when the tab or window is closed) - it does, however, survive page reloads

+# What is the difference between “resetting” and “normalizing” CSS?

+CSS resets aim to remove all built-in browser styling.
+Standard elements like h1 - h6, p, strong, em end up looking exactly alike, having no decoration at all.
+You're then supposed to add all decoration yourself.
+Normalize.css aims to make built-in browser styling consistent across browsers.
+Elements like h1 - h6 will appear bold, larger et cetera in a consistent way across browsers.
+You're then supposed to add only the difference in decoration your design needs.

+If your design
+a) follows common conventions for typography et cetera, and
+b) Normalize.css works for your target audience, then using Normalize.CSS instead of a CSS reset will make your own CSS smaller and faster to write.